ghchinoy/drivetogcs/README.md

 ### Google Cloud Credentials
 To obtain an OAuth 2.0 Client ID, go to your Google Cloud Console and to the API & Services > Credentials page to Create Credentials for an OAuth client ID that's a Desktop application type.

 This credential will be used to open a web page authorization and then store a temporary token locally so that the application can access Drive on your behalf.
+Or, if you choose to use the `manual-auth` flag, you will be presented with an URL to open to obtain then paste a code.

 Store the JSON locally.
 Set the `GOOGLE_CREDENTIALS` environment variable to the path to the JSON. **DO NOT** check this file in to any code repository - keep it private.